 Wieden & Kennedy London has tended to play a supporting role to the main HQ in Portland and the European hub in Amsterdam, especially on global accounts.
-However it has gained considerable acclaim for a series of campaigns for local advertisers, such as Honda and Arla's Lurpak and Cravendale brands.
+However it has gained considerable acclaim for a series of campaigns for local advertisers, such as Honda (until 2017), Arla's Lurpak and Cravendale brands and Nike.
 Its biggest gain to-date came with the capture of the Tesco account in summer 2012, but the rigours of that business proved too much.
-The client moved account again in early 2015, but a little over a year later W&K returned to the supermarket sector with the capture of Sainsbury's.
+The client moved agency again in early 2015, but a little over a year later W&K returned to the supermarket sector with the capture of Sainsbury's.
 W&K London's founding partner Neil Christie is still based at its offices, but took on a global role for the network as COO.
 Following a management restructure at the parent company in 2018, he took back the role of UK CEO.
 Helen Andrews is managing director.
+Nielsen (in Campaign) estimated billings of £90m in 2018, down by as much as 20% on the year before, but still enough to place W&K among the Top 20 agencies.
 See also Wieden & Kennedy Global

 Which clients does Wieden & Kennedy handle?
 Find out more from the Adbrands Account Assignments database